Read about how Linked Data and semantic technology can enrich data and pave the way to advanced analytics.

-Do you know that every day tourists throw coins worth some 3,000 euro into Rome’s iconic Trevi fountain?
-All the change collected from the fountain – that’s more than one million euro annually – has been going to charity since 2006.
-A million euro in change in a fountain is just a drop in the ocean for the hospitality, tourism and travel industry which generates trillions of dollars in revenues each year.
+A million euro in change in a fountain is just a drop in the ocean for the hospitality, tourism and travel industry, which generates trillions of dollars in revenues each year.
 It also generates huge amounts of data of all types with the growing use of maps and booking apps, card transactions, user reviews and social media posts.

 Cities across the globe are now engaging tourists and residents in exploring landmarks and sites worth seeing via open data-based apps.

-New York, which has 1,500-plus datasets available, has the BigApps which includes foursquare APIs, traffic data, apps to easily find bars and search for hotels, or the SeatGeek API of data on all live sports, concert and theater events in both New York City and worldwide.
+New York, which has 1,500-plus datasets available, has the BigApps, which includes foursquare APIs, traffic data, apps to easily find bars and search for hotels, etc. There is also the SeatGeek API of data on all live sports, concert and theater events in both New York City and worldwide.

-Across the Atlantic, Dublin has its Dubl:nked datastore featuring arts, culture & heritage as well as recreation & amenities data sets.
-Dublin’s 250 freely available open data sets help the city share data, ideas and connections with developers, citizens and tourists.
+Across the Atlantic, Dublin has its Dubl:nked datastore featuring arts, culture & heritage as well as recreation & amenities datasets.
+Dublin’s 250 freely available open datasets help the city share data, ideas and connections with everyone.

 Travelers, of course, are increasingly using apps to find landmarks, book trips or review hotels.
-And millions of them are rating and voting for their favorite hotels, destinations, beaches, landmarks and attractions at TripAdvisor, for example.
+And millions of them are rating and voting for their favorite hotels, destinations, beaches, landmarks and attractions at apps like TripAdvisor.

-Naturally, the travel and tourism industry is swiftly adapting to travelers’ preference and choices in its pursuit of better customer experience, wiser investments and ultimately, higher profits.
+Naturally, the travel and tourism industry is swiftly adapting to travelers’ preferences and choices in its pursuit of better customer experience, wiser investments and, ultimately, higher profits.

-According to the World Travel & Tourism Council (WTTC), the industry contributed USD 7.2 trillion to the world GDP in 2015, that’s 9.8 percent of the global GDP.
-The sector provides jobs to 284 million people in the world, that’s one in every 11 jobs.
+According to the World Travel & Tourism Council (WTTC), the industry contributed USD 7.2 trillion to the world GDP in 2015.
+That’s 9.8% of the global GDP.
+The sector provides jobs to 284 million people in the world, which is one in every 11 jobs.

 Therefore, we have one huge business with many players where competition to acquire customers and offer additional amenities is fierce.
-So, keeping up with trends and predicting new ones are vital for the industry today.
+Today, keeping up with trends and predicting new ones is vital for the industry.
 Luckily, data is everywhere and is continuously increasing, thanks to the rising use of IoT, social media, wearables and all gadgets digital.

 All that data, however, comes in most varied formats and from disparate sources and often sits isolated with its vast potential untapped because extracting insights from it would be enormously labor-intensive.
-Semantic technology and graph databases help in this task by discovering relationships between names, concepts and entities.
+Semantic Technology and graph databases help in this task by discovering relationships between concepts.

-In addition, Linked Data turns heterogeneous data from multiple sources into semantically-rich interlinked information and knowledge.
-Semantic technology and machine learning help machines understand if a tourist is in Paris, France, or Paris, Texas, or if they are staying at a Hilton hotel or at the same hotel as Paris Hilton.
+In addition, Linked Data turns heterogeneous data from multiple sources into semantically-rich interlinked information.
+Semantic Technology and machine learning help machines understand if a tourist is in Paris, France or Paris, Texas.
+Even, if they are staying at a Hilton hotel or at the same hotel as Paris Hilton.